Dai-Wenxun/PPSG/README.md

 ## Abstract
 Most of the current pre-trained models follow the pre-training-then-finetuning paradigm.
 However, since the task-agnostic nature of the pre-training stage, the finetuning stage usually suffers from performance degradation due to insufficient supervised data.
 In this research project, we propose **a novel paradigm of complementary task-oriented pre-training and generalization training named PPSG**.
-Specifically, we introduce the prompt training method.
+Specifically, we introduce the prompt training method to exploit prior knowledge of large pretrained models.
 Experimental results on five language understanding tasks show that our method significantly improves model performance.

 ## Pipeline of PPSG
 <div align="center"><img src="images/pipeline.png" /></div>